 All of your agricultural land (arable, permanent grassland & permanent crops) and any land in RDPE schemes must be declared on your application and mapped correctly online.

 The area of certain features must be deducted from the eligible area.
-The full list is in the BPS guidance, however the main changes from last year are outlined below:
+The full list is in the BPS guidance and must be consulted to ensure your application is not negatively affected.

 Entitlements will be able to be transferred by sale/gift or lease to ‘active farmers’ using the online system.
-The deadline for transfers in 2017 is the 15th May.
+The deadline for transfers is the 15th May.
 Although the Active Farmer rule no longer applies, receipts of entitlements must tick the Active Farmer declaration: “No – I am an Active Farmer”, to receive transferred entitlements.

 Permanent Grassland – Permanent Grassland covered by the Wild Birds &/or Habitats Directive (Natura 2000) cannot be ploughed up.

 Crop Diversification – If you have 10 to 30 hectares of arable land (defined as land cultivated for crop production, fallow & temporary grassland) you must grow 2 different crops with one not comprising more than 75% of the arable land.
 If you have over 30 hectares of arable land you must grow 3 different crops with one no comprising more than 75% and two combined not more than 95% of the arable land.